-We recommend that before you begin purchasing tools, that you pick up a few books on building guitars.
+We recommend that before you begin purchasing tools, that you check out a few books and videos on building guitars.
 Though one book may be enough for you to get the job done, it is important to learn a few different ways of going about things to find out what is right for you.
 A lot of factors will come in to play with this decision: your shop space, your experience and woodworking skills, the amount of time you want to spend on the project and your budget.

 Once you have done your research, you will have a much clearer idea of what you will need.
 We have put together the following lists to help you with this process, but keep in mind that you will most likely want to add some items or swap some tools for others.
 Please note that we carry a number of finishing supplies, repair tools and other specialty tools that are not covered here.

 First, we list the bare essential beginner tools that are not likely to be found in a standard woodworking shop.
 We have not included tools (such as fret slotting and side bending tools) that would not be necessary if you take advantage of LMI’s shop customizations:

 - SPHP– Fret hammer

 - SPEN– End cutters

 - FFRG – 3-in-1 fret file

 - SPRM2 – Endpin reamer